Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 - Fine lines

-IPL photofacials are typically more effective at treating the above conditions, while LED photofacials alone are most effective for acne.
-According to recent studies, IPL treatments effectively treat port wine stains, vascular lesions, and even remove unwanted hair.
+IPL photofacials are typically more effective at treating the above conditions, while LED photofacials are more effective for acne.
+According to recent studies, IPL treatments can also effectively treat port wine stains, vascular lesions, and even remove unwanted hair.

 What is getting a photofacial like?